-While the Company closed brokered and non-brokered private placements of common shares on May 12, 2021, as described earlier in this MD&A, the ability to raise additional financing for future activities may be impaired, or such financing may not be available on favourable terms, due to conditions beyond the control of the Company, such as uncertainty in the capital markets, depressed commodity prices or country risk factors.
+While the Company closed a non-brokered private placement of units, as noted in the preceding paragraph, the ability to raise additional financing for future activities may be impaired, or such financing may not be available on favourable terms, due to conditions beyond the control of the Company, such as uncertainty in the capital markets, depressed commodity prices or country risk factors.
 These factors indicate the existence of a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.
 This exposure is discussed in more detail in the "Risks and Uncertainties" section of this MD&A.